16:10 aspect ratio: Decline from 2008

 Around 2008–2010, computer display manufacturers began a rapid shift to the 16:9 aspect ratio.
 By 2011, 16:10 had almost disappeared from new mass-market products.
 By October 2012, the market share of 16:10 displays had dropped to less than 23%, according to Net Applications.

 The primary reason for this move was considered to be production efficiency: Since display panels for TVs use the 16:9 aspect ratio, it became more efficient for display manufacturers to produce computer display panels in the same aspect ratio.
 A 2008 report by DisplaySearch also cited several other reasons, including the ability for PC and monitor manufacturers to expand their product ranges by offering products with wider screens and higher resolutions.
 This helped consumers adopt such products more easily, "stimulating the growth of the notebook PC and LCD monitor market".

 The shift from 16:10 to 16:9 was met with a mixed response.
 The lower cost of 16:9 computer displays was seen as a positive, along with their suitability for gaming and movies, as well as the convenience of having the same aspect ratio in different devices.
 On the other hand, there was criticism towards the lack of vertical screen real estate when compared to 16:10 displays of the same screen diagonal.
-For this reason, some considered 16:9 displays less suitable for productivity-oriented tasks, such as editing documents or spreadsheets and using design or engineering applications, which are mostly designed for taller, rather than wider screens.
+For this reason, some consider 16:9 displays less suitable for productivity-oriented tasks, such as editing documents or spreadsheets and using design or engineering applications, which are mostly designed for taller, rather than wider screens.

-Several companies still offer 16:10 aspect ratio monitors as of March 2021.
-These monitors are intended for photographers, video editors, digital artists, desktop publishers, graphic designers, and business customers.

-Resurgence
+Resurgence from 2020

-In 2020, Dell released high-end productivity laptops with the 16:10 aspect ratio, and Microsoft launched a new version of its 3:2 Surface Book.
-The version of the Dell XPS produced around this time was the first that moved away from the classic 16:9 aspect ratio.
-Other examples include the Acer Swift 3, LG Gram, and Asus ProArt Studiobook.
-In 2021, the Steam Deck, a handheld gaming computer produced by Valve, was announced, featuring a 16:10 display.
-More gaming laptops have also been increasingly made available with 16:10 screens.
-Apple used 16:10 aspect ratios in its MacBook lineup of laptops until late 2021, when they were changed to a slightly taller 1.55:1 (16:10.3) ratio.

-Tablets
+Throughout the 2010s, virtually all consumer monitors and notebook computers were not using the 16:10 ratio, exceptions for major laptop OEMs being Apple (who continued use of 16:10 on their MacBook lineup) and Microsoft (who adopted the even taller 3:2 ratio for their Surface products).
+In late 2019, Dell released an updated convertible model of their popular XPS 13 productivity laptop that moved away from the 16:9 aspect ratio to 16:10, using a new display panel developed with Sharp Corporation.
+Dell also made the change to their standard XPS 13 notebook offering in 2020.

+The XPS 13 influenced a number of other OEMs starting to offer portable computers in 16:10 (or 3:2) ratio as opposed to 16:9 in 2020 and 2021, including Acer Swift 3, LG Gram, Asus ProArt Studiobook, HP's 16-inch Spectre x360, and even gaming computers.
+By 2024, much of the computer industry were once again making use of 16:10 ratio displays.
+In late 2021, Apple's MacBook changed to slightly taller 1.54:1 (16:10.4) and 1.55:1 (16:10.3) ratios for the 14-inch and 16-inch models respectively.